 Tent camping is a fun way to get in touch with nature and Hidden Cove has everything you need to provide your perfect getaway.
 If you prefer camping lakeside or between trees, near others or in privacy – the choice is yours.
 Create the camping trip of your dreams and live it out in our 42-acre park.

-There is a $25 charge for each tent entering the park in addition to $5 per person.
+There is a $25 charge for each tent entering the park.

 Basic Camping Checklist